Jeff Hafley

-Jeff Hafley (born April 4, 1979) is an American football coach.
-He is the head football coach at Boston College, a position he has held since 2020.
+Jeff Hafley (born April 4, 1979) is an American professional football coach who is the defensive coordinator for the Green Bay Packers of the National Football League (NFL).
+He previously served as the head coach at Boston College from 2020 to 2023.

-Early life and paying career
+Early life and playing career

 Raised in Montvale, New Jersey, Hafley played prep football at Pascack Hills High School.

-Hafley was a four-year letterman, from 1997 to 2000. as a wide receiver on the Siena Saints football team and graduated in 2001 from Siena College with a bachelor's degree in history.
+Hafley was a four-year letterman as a wide receiver on the Siena Saints football team from 1997 to 2000, and he graduated from Siena College in 2001 with a bachelor's degree in history.
 He earned a master's degree from the University at Albany, SUNY in 2003.

 Coaching career

+Early coaching career

 Before entering the NFL ranks, Hafley spent 11 years on the collegiate sidelines with coaching stints at Worcester Polytechnic (2001), Albany (2002–05), Pittsburgh (2006–10) and Rutgers (2011).
-While at Rutgers, the Scarlet Knights were the ninth-ranked passing defense in the country and Duron Harmon earned first-team All-Big East honors and Logan Ryan received second-team accolades.
+While at Rutgers, the Scarlet Knights were the ninth-ranked passing defense in the country; Duron Harmon earned first-team All-Big East honors, and Logan Ryan received second-team accolades.
 Both Harmon and Ryan were drafted by and played for the New England Patriots.